Scottie35/PikaJS/README.md

 	$('input#cheese').val('Whiz!');

-	Set the value of input#cheese; Chainable
+	Set the value of input#cheese; Chainable;
+	For multiple elements, use .each

 #### .addClass